Cacus

-In Greek and Roman mythology, Cacus (Κάκος, derived from κακός, meaning bad) was a fire-breathing giant and the son of Vulcan (Plutarch called him son of Hephaestus).
+In Roman mythology, Cacus (Κάκος, derived from κακός, meaning "bad") was a fire-breathing giant and the son of Vulcan (Plutarch called him son of Hephaestus).
 He was killed by Hercules after terrorizing the Aventine Hill before the founding of Rome.

 Mythology

 Cacus lived in a cave in Italy on the future site of Rome.
 To the horror of nearby inhabitants, Cacus lived on human flesh and would nail the heads of victims to the doors of his cave.
 He was eventually overcome by Hercules.

 According to Solinus, Cacus lived in a place called Salinae, which later became the location of the Porta Trigemina.